Can anyone stay and visit Birch?

 If I’m staying with you, how can I book an event or class?

-Two weeks before your stay we’ll send you details so you can log in to our website, see what’s going on while you’re with us, and book any events or classes you want.
+In house guest, two weeks before your stay we’ll send you details so you can log in to our website, see what’s going on while you’re with us, and book any events or classes you want.

 What can I do for exercise?